-The park itself has a number of activities on offer, from hikes to horseback riding.
-This time, we chose to peruse the trial via vehicle.
-We found the map given to us to use for direction was rather difficult to follow.
-We also found it troublesome trying to locate the entry to the trail itself.
+Monument Valley has a number of activities on offer, like hikes to horseback riding.
+This time, we chose to peruse the park with our vehicle.
+We found the provided map was rather difficult to follow and at times we also found it troublesome trying to locate and differentiate the trails too.
 With little to no help available from staff or tourists, and with no obvious signage either we spent a good few moments circling the parking lot in frustration.
-Completely oblivious that entry point to our left all along.
-I suppose during the summer months one wouldn’t have as much difficulty as we did, considering there would be copious vehicles around, driving in and out, that you could simply follow along with.
+Completely oblivious that entry point was to our left all along.
+I suppose during the summer months one wouldn’t have as much difficulty as we did in early February.
+Considering there would be an abundance of vehicles around, driving in and out that you could simply follow along with.

-The provided map has points of interest noted so you easily know what you're approaching or looking out for.
-There's also signage on site to help abate any trail confusion too.
-I thoroughly enjoyed this trail, and while I was smitten with the buttes, one or two did make my heart flutter slightly more.
+Once you’re out on the road, the provided map has points of interest highlighted and there is signage on site to help abate any trail confusion too.
+While it may have began with frustration, once out there on the trail it is hard not to find yourself thoroughly enjoying it.
+I was undeniably smitten with the buttes, however one or two did make my heart flutter slightly more.
 The Elephant Butte, pictured above for starters, because who does not adore elephants?
-Also the Three Sisters (pictured below at the very end) also were rather captivating.
+Also the Three Sisters (pictured below towards the very end) also were rather captivating in their presence.

-We essentially had the trial all to our selves, only noting two vehicles along the way.
-I would suggest an SUV for this trial, if you do plan to visit during the winter months.
-The terrain is essentially “off-road" and naturally lumpy and arduous at times.
-Also with the presence of snow, there were numerous patches of mud that could be problematic.
-Being my first attempt at this kind of ground I have no idea how I actually managed to navigate through it successfully, albeit at a snails pace but successfully nonetheless.
+On our visit, we essentially had the entire site to our selves, only spotting two vehicles along the way.
+I would strongly suggest an SUV for navigating around the park, especially if you do plan to visit during the winter months.
+The terrain is essentially “off-road”, and naturally lumpy and arduous at times.
+Also with the presence of snow, there were numerous patches of mud that could become problematic.
+Being my first attempt at this kind of ground I have no idea how I actually managed to navigate through successfully, albeit at a snails pace but successfully nonetheless.
 And for this I will eternally be grateful to that trusty little rental Jeep of ours.
-And while I may be a tad melodramatic about the trail because of my inexperience, the second vehicle we caught site of was actually small Honda.
-They seemed to effortlessly traipse through the trail.
-How they managed without getting stuck or overturned I have no idea, so perhaps it is possible with a humble sedan after all.
+And while I may be a tad melodramatic about the trail because of my inexperience, the second vehicle we caught site of was a small Honda.
+They seemed to effortlessly traipse through the trail, despite driving on an angle for the most part.
+How they managed without getting stuck or overturned?
+Skill maybe?
+I have no idea, so perhaps it is possible with a humble sedan after all.

 Even as we made our way into the park, there was another lone pooch no doubt roving the empty parking lot.
 Though he’d made friend with a female human, who’d opened her entire picnic basket to him and welcoming him to consume and eat his fill.
 And it’s for this reason alone that I’m not so sure I could venture back here.
-Though I’d truly love to experience Monument Valley during the summer months on horse back, I just don’t think my heart could cope with seeing hoards of desperately hungry canines scavenging for food.
-Which no doubt would be the case, as the warmer months approach so would the tourists.
+Though I’d truly love to experience Monument Valley during the summer months, especially on on horse back, I just don’t think my heart could cope in seeing hoards of desperately hungry canines scavenging for food.
+Which no doubt would be the case, as the warmer months approach so would the tourists and the strays.

 That said, I would love to return someday soon.
 I’d love to spend more many more hours here, perhaps even a sleepover of sorts.
-We arrived far too late in the day and with another three hours worth of travel to endue with the threat of possible snow still looming this was another experience rushed through carelessly.
-A return must be in order, so that I may properly immerse myself with nature and listen to that inner wisdom and guidance that only happens to perk up abroad during experiences such as these.
+We arrived far too late in the day and with another three hours worth of travel to endue plus the threat of a possible snow storm still looming, this was another experience rushed through carelessly.
+A return must be in order, I’ll need to work on my stray dog issues first so that I may properly immerse myself with nature.
+And listen to that inner wisdom and guidance that only happens to perk up abroad during experiences such as these.